supervisely-ecosystem/import-volumes-with-masks/README.md

 # How to Run

-The App can be launched from the ecosystem, team files, or agent.
+The App can be launched from the Ecosystem, Team Files, or Agent.

 <details>
 <summary open>Run from team files</summary>